VERSE|DUST IN OUR EYES

 Orange pekoe was lifted up

-And placed alongside Earl grey
+And placed alongside Earl Grey

-In the pretty China cup.
+In the pretty China cup

 They smiled at one another

-their strings entwined in love
+Their strings twirling in love

 The perfect pair to ever make

-The nicest brew in a cup.
+The nicest tea in a cup.

 VERSE| CREATURES OF THE COFFEE SHOPS